-The applicant must have completed an ACGME-accredited general adult residency in psychiatry.
-At the time the fellow begins the program, they must have a California medical license.
+Applicants must have completed an ACGME-accredited general adult residency in psychiatry.
+At the time fellows begin the program, they must have a California medical license.

 How to apply

-Please send your CV, a one-page personal statement outlining your interest in consultation-liaison psychiatry, and three letters of recommendation, including one from your general psychiatry training director indicating that you are in good standing in your program or have successfully completed the program.
-In addition, please send the common application form from the Academy of Consultation-Liaison Psychiatry website.
-In your statement, please indicate if you currently hold a California Medical License; if not, please attest to your eligibility for such.
-A complete set of training documents will be requested prior to final acceptance.
-All requested materials should be sent electronically to the contact information listed below.
+We accept both the Electronic Residency Application System (ERAS) application and the Academy of Consultation-Liaison Psychiatry (ACLP) Common Application, which can be found on the the Academy of Consultation-Liaison Psychiatry website.
+If you are under financial hardship, we encourage you to use the Common Application.
+The required documents are your CV, a one-page personal statement outlining your interest in consultation-liaison psychiatry, and three letters of recommendation, including one from your psychiatry training director indicating that you are in good standing in your program or have successfully completed the program.
+In your statement, indicate if you currently hold a California Medical License; if not, please attest to your eligibility for such.
+All materials sent along with the Common Application should be e-mailed to the contacts listed below.

-The fellow performs consultation and liaison activities in both inpatient and outpatient settings, including primary care and women’s clinics.
-The schedule is approximately 50% inpatient and 50% outpatient.
-The fellow has the opportunity to work alongside psychiatry residents, nurse practitioners, clinical nurse specialists, and social workers to provide formal consultation, triage, liaison services, short-term psychopharmacologic treatment, brief individual psychotherapy, and group psychotherapy.
-In addition to the general outpatient psychiatric C/L experience, the fellow may choose to develop a liaison focus in a specialty area of interest; potential areas include infectious disease, oncology, movement disorders, addiction, geriatrics, and women’s health.
+Fellows perform consultation and liaison activities in both inpatient and outpatient settings, including primary care and women’s clinics.
+The schedule is approximately 50% inpatient and 50% outpatient at both UCSF and SFVAMC.
+Fellows have the opportunity to work alongside psychiatry and neurology residents, geriatric and addiction psychiatry fellows, nurse practitioners, and social workers to provide formal consultation, triage, liaison services, short-term psychopharmacologic treatment, and individual psychotherapy.
+In addition to the general outpatient psychiatric consultation-liaison experience, fellows may choose to develop a liaison focus in a specialty area of interest; potential areas include infectious disease, oncology, movement disorders, epilepsy, addiction, geriatrics, women’s health, organ transplantation, sleep medicine, and bariatric surgery.
+Fellows also co-facilitate a mindfulness-based cognitive therapy group with cancer patients.

-The fellow teaches medical students and psychiatry residents in the C/L setting, with the goal of enhancing further development of leadership and administrative skills.
-Throughout the year, the fellow is able to take advantage of both informal and formal opportunities for learning, including core didactics in consultation-liaison, addiction, and geriatric psychiatry, clinical case conferences and discussions, and elective seminars.
-The fellow may also engage in scholarly activity; the SFVAMC has one of the largest funded research programs in the VA system, and the fellow may collaborate with a faculty member to develop a specific academic project.
+Fellows teach medical students, psychiatry residents, and psychiatric nurse practitioner residents in the consultation-liaison setting, with the goal of enhancing further development of leadership and administrative skills.
+Throughout the year, fellows are able to take advantage of both informal and formal opportunities for learning, including clinical case conferences and discussions, elective seminars, and core didactics in consultation-liaison, addiction, and geriatric psychiatry.
+Fellows may also engage in elective scholarly activity; UCSF is the top-funded academic institution by the National Institutes of Health and SFVAMC runs the largest funded research program in the Veterans Health Administration system.

 Salary, policies, and benefits

-Potential applicants should review the UCSF Graduate Medical Education website for policies, regulations, and services.
-In particular, you should download and carefully review the details in the Housestaff Information Booklet.
+Potential applicants may review the UCSF Graduate Medical Education website for policies, regulations, benefits, and services; the Housestaff Information Booklet is particularly useful.

 Kewchang Lee, MD